-- a) 20 dwellings with 30% affordable housing; - b) Access to be achieved off School Close; and - c) Archaeological investigation and appropriate mitigation measures.
+- a) 20 dwellings with 30% affordable housing; - b) Access to be achieved off School Close; and - c) Design solution which respects the setting of the conservation area and listed buildings; and - $d\epsilon$) Archaeological investigation and appropriate mitigation measures.

 3.201 The site comprises part of an agricultural field to the north of the village of Chawleigh.
 The south western corner of the field contains a completed rural exception site named School Close.
 Access can be achieved off the exception site but road capacity should limit development to a maximum of 20 dwellings.
 The site is located in an area of archaeological potential and records indicate the presence of a prehistoric burial site.
 Therefore, archaeological investigation of the site will be required, and mitigation if necessary.
+Appropriate landscaping will be required to mitigate any potential impacts on the conservation area and listed buildings, including the grade I church which lies to the south east.